oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_windows.md

   win.incus.iso
 ```

-The patching time depends on when the program correctly adds the drivers needed for booting (it will try one by one until successful).
-Some may take a short time, others may take longer, potentially exceeding 30 minutes.
+The patching time depends on when the program adds the drivers needed for booting (it will add one by one until successful).

+Some may take a short time, others may take longer, potentially exceeding 10~30 minutes.
 It's recommended to run this in `screen` or `tmux`.

 After patching is complete, you can delete the original image: